saucisson/lua-c3/README.md

 ------

 Cycles can occur in a class hierarchy.
-They are handled as expected, by cutting the `superclass` search when a class has already been encoutered.
+They are handled as expected, by cutting the `superclass` search when a class has already been encountered.

     local a, b = {}, {}
     a [1] = b